 The primary aim of Forktree Project, founded and led by Tim Jarvis AM, is the restoration of 54ha (133 acres) of degraded farmland in South Australia’s Fleurieu Peninsula to the way it was before it was cleared in the 19th Century.

-The project is a showcase for what is possible in terms of land regeneration and carbon offsetting and, when complete, will support a native ecosystem of 30-40,000 trees rather than the current 30-40 trees.
-Restoring the land will bring huge biodiversity benefits as well as sequestering tens of thousands of tonnes of carbon helping combat the two biggest threats facing us – climate change and biodiversity loss.
+The project is a showcase for what is possible in terms of land regeneration and carbon offsetting and, when complete, will support a native ecosystem of 50,000+ trees rather than the 30-40 native trees on site when the project began in 2019.
+Restoring the land will bring huge biodiversity benefits as well as sequester tens of thousands of tonnes of carbon, helping combat the two biggest threats facing us – climate change and biodiversity loss.

 For more information on The Forktree Project, click here.